PennyLaneAI/qml/glossary.rst

                 "acceptedAnswer" :
                 {
                     "@type": "Answer",
-                    "text": "The quantum analog of a convolutional neural network.
-They are affectionately referred to as *quanvolutional* neural networks."
+		    "text" : "A quantum neural network that mirrors the structure of a convolutional neural network.
+Characterized by alternating convolutional layers, and pooling layers which are effected by performing quantum measurements."
                 }
             },